MicahElliott/chart/README.md

 spots in your code base.
 See the **[example Health Report](example/codehealth.md)** _(TAKE A LOOK NOW!!)_ for a model to emulate.
-The Health Report can be shared with your team on a weekly basis to celebrate your progress (or highlight a problem), now that you've identified your areas for improvement.
+The Health Report can be shared with your team on a weekly basis to celebrate your progress (or highlight a problem), now that you've identified some Smellables (areas for improvement).

 With the report in place, you're ready to explain your situation to the
 stakeholders:

-- Fellow devs: can start taking pride in fixing and creating healthy code
+- _Fellow devs_: can start taking pride in fixing and creating healthy code
-- Product: will realize the need to allot time for tech-debt
+- _Product_: will realize the need to allot time for tech-debt
-- Dev managers: will find peace of mind in seeing quality improve
+- _Dev managers_: will find peace of mind in seeing quality improve
-- CTO: can explain to company/customers that quality is quantified/prioritized
+- _CTO_: can explain to company/customers that quality is quantified/prioritized

 ## The Goal